-- 1. Effective teaching is a comprehensive concept.
+- Effective teaching is a comprehensive concept.
 Several variables are involved in teaching. - 2.
 All types of variables play their part in teacher-learning situation. - 3.
-What' and 'how' of effective teaching should be carefully comprehended. - 4.
-There are several models of teaching and each should be considered in the overall context of teaching. - 5.
+What' and 'how' of effective teaching should be carefully comprehended. - There are several models of teaching and each should be considered in the overall context of teaching. - 5.
 All models are complimentary to each other. - 6.
-A teacher should adopt an electric approach in the selection of a model. - 7.
-Developing a personal model of teaching in consonance with the requirements of quality teaching should become the cherished goal of every teacher. - 8.
-Skill in creating intellectual excitement has two components: The clarity of an instructor's communications and their positive emotional impact on students. - 9.
+A teacher should adopt an electric approach in the selection of a model. - Developing a personal model of teaching in consonance with the requirements of quality teaching should become the cherished goal of every teacher. - Skill in creating intellectual excitement has two components: The clarity of an instructor's communications and their positive emotional impact on students. - 9.
 Quality teaching results from a teacher's skill at creating both intellectual excitement and positive rapport with students. - 10.
-The development of good rapport is based on three qualities in the teacher's interaction with students: the teacher cares for student
+The development of good rapport is based on three qualities in the teacher's interaction with students: the teacher cares for student progress, the teacher has consideration for students as learners and the teacher respects students as individuals.

-- progress, the teacher has consideration for students as learners and the teacher respects students as individuals. - 11.
-The three elements involved in teaching competence which contribute to teacher's authority and prestige are: Mastery over the subject, interest in the subject and effective learning situations and experiences. - 12.
-Quality teaching presupposes an understanding feeling heart and a lofty personality - 13.In quality teaching the environment is of mutual cooperation and of purposefulness.
+11. The three elements involved in teaching competence which contribute to teacher's authority and prestige are: Mastery over the subject, interest in the subject and effective learning situations and experiences.

+12. Quality teaching presupposes an understanding feeling heart and a lofty personality purposefulness.
 A play-way spirit is the chief characteristic of the work.